 Next, add your wet ingredients to another bowl and whisk together.

 During one of my health nut kicks a couple of years ago I had a nasty introduction to molasses.
 You see, I thought it was syrup.
 I was going to be healthy and low cal by adding that to my pancakes.
 And I drenched my sweet little pancakes in the black, rust-flavored tar.
-Yeah, yeah, go ahead and laugh.
+Yeah, go ahead and laugh.
+It was awful.

 Molasses on milk.